Is Mold on Clothes Harmful? We Have Answers

 This post may contain affiliate links.
 When you buy through some links on this post, we may earn an affiliate commission.

 Mold is a pervasive problem no matter where it grows in one's home.
 However, when mold begins to attach itself to items that you use every day, it can become an outright hazard.
-One of the worst things that mold can attach itself to in your home is that of your clothing and the clothing of your family.
-Mold-afflicted clothes can actually be a considerable health hazard if left unchecked.
+One of the worst things mold can attach to in your home is your and your family's clothing.
+Mold-afflicted clothes can be a considerable health hazard if left unchecked.

 How Does Mold End Up on Clothes?